wp-plugins/bigoven-recipes-menus-and-more/readme.txt

 5. The settings view lets you choose whether or not to list recipe instructions in numbered form, whether or not to enable the "Save Recipe" button and more.

 == Changelog ==
+= 1.0.5 =
+* Clarifying improvements to text in control panel

 = 1.0.4 =
-* Put an exclamation point at the start of an ingredient line and it'll be treated as a heading, example:
+* You can now put an exclamation point at the start of an ingredient line and it'll be treated as a heading.
+Example:

 !For the Frosting
 1/2 cup butter
 1 cup sugar